campusdomar/PuMuKIT1/doc/UserGuide.md

 An image can be linked to more than a multimedia object.
 If an image is decoupled of an item, but it is linked to another one, it is not deleted.
 If it is only linked to an item, when it is decoupled, it will be deleted.

-The management module multimedia objects, pressing the button "new image" modal where you can select the thumbnail will open two different ways:
+At the multimedia objects management module, once you press the “new image” button a modal window will appear where the new thumbnail can be selected in two different ways: :

 -   If the content of the multimedia object is a video, you can extract thumbnail from the video frames.
 For this, a player where the frame is selected to extract and pressing the "tomar muestra" button available, the image will be extracted.
-With the button "tomar colección" may be extracted multiple frames of video, those frames being equally spaced in time.
-For example, if the video is 50 seconds and 10 frames extract is selected, the frames of the second 5, 10, 15, 20, 25, 30, 35, 40, 45 and 50 will be drawn.
+With the button "tomar colección" may be extracted multiple frames of video, being those frames equally spaced in time.
+For example, if the video is 50 seconds and a 10 frames extract is selected, the frames of the second 5, 10, 15, 20, 25, 30, 35, 40, 45 and 50 will be drawn.
 The extracted frames will listed at the bottom.
-It is necessary to select one as miniature multimedia object.
+It is necessary to select one as a miniature multimedia object.

--   If the content is not a video or was not generated copy mp4 video will be uploading a new image from client to server.
+-   If the content is not a video or  the video’s mp4 copy wasn’t generated yet, the image can be uploaded to the server from your computer..
 These images are resized on the server to take up less space and reduce the bandwidth needed to display the portal.

 ![](images/image27.jpg)

-In the next picture element possessing partial forms series and multimedia objects in its fourth tab is displayed.
+In the next picture we show the element appearing in the “multimedia” tab (from both the series and the multimedia objects administrators) from which you can order the images (clicking on the arrows below them).
 To associate new images by clicking on the link “nueva imagen” also deletes existing images by clicking the delete button and modify your order with dates.

 > ![](images/image28.jpg)